The Application of an Oral Zinc Tolerance Test to Assess Zinc Absorption From Three Different Dietary Sources in the Dog

 TLDR Zinc is absorbed better in dogs when supplied as a chelate with amino acids.

-This study investigated zinc absorption in dogs from three dietary sources using an oral zinc tolerance test.
-Zinc is crucial for dogs, particularly for hair growth, as 91% of the minimum maintenance requirement supports this function.
-The study found that zinc absorption varied based on the source and amount of zinc, as well as the presence of dietary antagonists like calcium and phytate.
-It was suggested that zinc supplied as a chelate with amino acids was absorbed more effectively than from inorganic sources, potentially overcoming the negative effects of dietary antagonists on zinc absorption.
+This study investigated zinc absorption in dogs from three different dietary sources using an oral zinc tolerance test.
+Zinc is crucial for dogs, particularly for hair growth, as 91% of the minimum maintenance requirement for zinc supports this function.
+The study found that zinc absorption varied depending on the source and amount of zinc in the diet, as well as the presence of calcium and phytates.
+It was suggested that zinc supplied as a chelate with amino acids was absorbed more effectively than from inorganic sources, potentially overcoming the negative effects of dietary antagonists like calcium on zinc absorption.